CA Modern Anti-Slavery Statement 2022

 Our business and supply chains

 Chesnara plc is a holding company engaged in the management of life and pension books in the UK and Western Europe.
-The value of responsibility is at the heart of the Chesnara business model; consideration and awareness of modern anti-slavery is in place across its Business Units.
+The value of responsibility is at the heart of the Chesnara business model, values and culture and is integral to the way we conduct business; consideration and awareness of modern anti-slavery is in place across its Business Units.
 Chesnara has zero-tolerance to modern slavery and is committed to acting ethically and with integrity in all of its business dealings and relationships and to operating and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in the group or its supply chains.

 Although we consider that the greatest risk of slavery and human trafficking would be in our supply chain, where operational and managerial oversight is out of our direct control, we consider its possibility to be low due to the nature of our business.
 Irrespective that view, we require our partners to operate in line with our corporate values and fulfill our oversight of them with this in mind.

-Chesnara has clear, Board-approved policies covering matters that include Modern Anti-Slavery; Whistleblowing; Anti-Bribery; Anti-Fraud; and Workforce Engagement.
+Chesnara has clear, Board-approved policies covering matters that include Human Rights & Modern Anti-Slavery; Whistleblowing; Anti-Bribery; Anti-Fraud; and Workforce Engagement.
 We actively encourage staff and third parties engaged in our business to report and expose any unethical behaviour of which they become aware.
-Any matter raised either via the whistleblowing or auditing processes will be diligently investigated and appropriate action always taken in every instance.
+Any matter raised either via the whistleblowing or auditing processes will be diligently investigated and appropriate action will always be taken in every instance.

 Risk assessment and due diligence